maxludden/supergene-v2/books/book08/md/chapter-2534.md

 All the royal knights stared in shock, as well.
 They couldn’t imagine why there was a Gold Armor General before them, so they had no idea how to react.

 Finishing off the Sea Sky Eye was taking all their power, and now a Gold Armor General had appeared out of nowhere.
-They had no clue what to do.Boom!
+They had no clue what to do.*Boom!*

 Before they could muster a reaction, Han Sen used the Gold Armor General to slam the Sky God Pillar’s base.
 A glowing gold substance chain hurtled into the Sky God Pillar, shoving the pillar all the way into the Sea Sky Eye.
 A hole appeared in the moon-sized Sea Sky Eye.